 Mankiw has also provided consultation and counsel for government officials, serving as chairman of the Council of Economic Advisers under President George W. Bush.
 In that role he sought to provide greater oversight of Fannie Mae and Freddie Mac.
 He is well known as a blogger on all economics topics and his blog is popular among economics students and scholars alike.

-Herman Daly is emeritus professor of the University of Maryland’s School of Public Policy.
+Herman Daly is emeritus professor of the University of Maryland, College Park’s School of Public Policy.
 He earned his Ph.D from Vanderbilt University.
 Daly served as Senior Economist for the World Bank’s Environment Department.
 With collaborator John B. Cobb, he designed the Index of Sustainable Economic Welfare, which they recommended as a better metric of economic health or growth than Gross Domestic Product (GDP), which fails to recognize key markers of economic health.

 He is perhaps best known for his work as an ecological and Georgist economist, and as editor of Toward a Steady-State Economy, a seminal anthology published first in 1973, and revised in both 1980 and 1993.
 He has received a number of awards for his work, including the Blue Planet Prize, the Heineken Prize for Environmental Science, the University of Louisville Grawemeyer Award for Ideas Improving World Order, and the Right Livelihood Award.
 In 2008, Adbusters magazine named him their Man of the Year.